Blogging vs Writing

 I’m glad that most of the postings that deal with the philosophy of SEO 2.0 still ring true.
 The SEO 2.0 approach is still valid even long after the 2.0 hype subsided because it was my own take on things.

 I explain my own interpretation of ancient wisdom of human relations.

 SEO 2.0 was just a new context for what people have known for centuries.
 Cooperation is the key.
 Mutual aid benefits all parties involved.
 Give to receive.
 No person is an island.

-Try to adapt old wisdom to current times instead of adapting to hypes and tools not the other way around.
+Try to adapt old wisdom to current times instead of adapting to hypes and tools.

 The tools are just the tools, whether you use a hammer or a robot, you are trying to build something that lasts.
 The tools may change but the goals are the same.
 Likewise blogging is just a new tool for writing.